Mjohn572/BankCSV-to-Excel/README.md

 Some Areas I need to improve on:
 1. Naming Conventions:
 2. Commiting every day I finish working
+3. Implimenting Unit Tests and exceptions so I can test each function independantly

-This commit marks the Minimal Viable Product for this project.
-Testing is completed and it works as intended.
-My goal is to continue updating this project, so looking over your finances can be easy and effective.
+This commit marks the Minimal Viable Product for this project AND works after the first bug found.
+Testing is completed and it works FULLY as intended.
+My goal is to continue updating this project, so looking over your finances can be easy, effective and highly customizable.

 Some future features I would like to include are:
 1. Creating a graph or series of graphs from the final data list
 2. Seemless editing, going forwards or backwards into input screens if user makes a mistake
 3. Ability to edit category database straight from application, i.e not going into the csv file to change it
+4. Hitting Cancel does something, rather than causing an error
+5. Making the User Input Box bigger, especially the font
+6. After each new category inputted, it will give it as an option for the next time the user is asked which category does a transaction belong to
+7. When inputting a transaction one time, it will remember what that transaction is so it doesnt have to keep inputting it over and over again